Samphire Hoe

 Samphire Hoe is a country park situated 2 miles west of Dover in Kent in southeast England.
-The park was created by using 4.9 million cubic metres of chalk marl from the Channel Tunnel excavations and is found at the bottom of a section of the White Cliffs of Dover.
+The park was created by using 4.9 million cubic metres of chalk marl from the Channel Tunnel excavations and is located at the bottom of a section of the White Cliffs of Dover.
 The site is owned by Getlink, and managed by the White Cliffs Countryside Project.

 It is accessible by the public via a single-lane road tunnel controlled by traffic lights, which crosses over the South Eastern Main Line that is running in the Shakespeare Cliff tunnel underneath.
 Visitor facilities are provided, including car parking, toilets and a café.

 Origin of the name

 Samphire Hoe is named after the wild plant rock samphire that was once collected from the Dover cliffs; its fleshy green leaves were picked in May and pickled in barrels of brine and sent to London, where it was served as a dish to accompany meat.
 A 'hoe' is a piece of land which sticks out into the sea.

 The name was coined by Mrs Gillian Janaway, a retired primary school teacher from Dover, by way of a public competition.